 meet every qualification.
 However, the Lord revealed a different

-David was tested when Saul turned against him; but under
+Later, David was severely tested when Saul turned against

-this time of testing is recorded in Psalm 27:1-4, as he hid
+ways.
+His experience during this time of testing is recorded

-The Lord saw that David would choose Him in the difficulties
+God saw that David would choose Him in the difficulties that

-that he would face, and later declared him to be "a man
+he would face, and later declared him to be “a man after

 Another example of this principle is revealed in the choosing

-At first glance, this Scripture seems to indicate that "divine
+this Scripture seems to indicate that “divine approval”

-approval" is an arbitrary choice made by God.
-However,
+is an arbitrary choice made by God.
+However, the Lord’s

-the Lord's choice is based upon a divine principle.
+choice is based upon a divine principle.
+Outwardly, it appears